jschaf/pggen/CONTRIBUTING.md

     features to control output, prefer that over adding more controls to pggen.

 -   Correctness over convenience.
 Prefer to expose the nitty-gritty details of Postgres instead of providing ergonomic APIs.
-For example, pggen uses the pgtype structs like `pgtype.Text` instead of `string` for columns that might be null. `pgtext.Text` has a state field that encodes null values.

 -   Generated code should look like a human wrote it.
-The generated code should be near perfect, including formatting. pggen doesn't depend on gofmt.
+The generated code should be near perfect, including formatting. pggen output doesn't depend on gofmt.

 ## Setup

-You need to install 2 dependencies:
+You need to install 1 dependency:

--   [statik] to embed the Go template into the pggen binary.
-Once Go 1.16 is released, we'll use the native go:embed command.

-    ```shell
-    go get github.com/rakyll/statik
-    ```

 -   [golangci-lint] to lint the project locally.